First, a Definition

 The answer should be a named senior creative leader, not "our AI quality system."
 If AI-generated work is going directly to clients without experienced human review, you are paying for a technology demo, not a production service.

-3. Ask for Timeline Comparisons
+3. Ask for the Review Gates

 4. Ask About Failure Modes